paketo-buildpacks/rfcs/text/nodejs/0013-install-bom.md

 ## Rationale

 Performing BOM generation with the CycloneDX Node.JS Module tool has some advantages.
-First, it minimizes the extra code we would have to develop and maintain to recurse through the nested `node_modules` directories and pull information from each `package.json` file.
+First, it minimizes the extra domain knowledge we would have to develop and maintain a program to recurse through the nested `node_modules` directories and pull information from each `package.json` file.

 Second, there is a high likelihood that we will support CycloneDX as a BOM format in the future.
 In that case, we can simply run the tool and return that